 Let's check if there is any statistical change in our target.
-To do that, we will generate the Target Drift report.
+To do that, we will generate the Target Drift report using a corresponding preset:

 We can see that the distribution of the actual number of bikes rented remains sufficiently similar.
 To be more precise, the similarity hypothesis is not rejected.
 No drift is detected.